acne

 Vitamin E – If your skin can handle the added vitamin E in a product, it may be beneficial to include when using benzoyl peroxide as an acne treatment.
 However, supplementing your diet with more vitamin E may be a better option to offset the oxidation on your skin.

-Retinoids To supplement your routine, you can also alternate BP use with acne-fighting topical retinoids.
-BP inactivates certain retinoids, though, so you can’t apply them together.
-However, when you apply them separately (BP in the morning and a retinoid at night, or on alternating days), they work quite well together as an acne treatment.
+However, when you apply them separately (BP in the morning and a retinoid at night, or on alternating days), they work quite well together as an acne treatment as long as your skin can handle both!

 One thing I will say, though … although my skin loves the addition of benzoyl peroxide, my towels don’t.
 Consider yourself forewarned – it’ll bleach fabrics.